zethriller/MRB-Updates/README.md

 # 2.6.0.7 I26P5 (2020-04-27)
 _(20.2605)_

+## __Client__
+### Database Cleanup
+* Deleted two unused, glitchy entries in Pets group
+* All > Titan Weapon: Reorganized power redirects to more closely match their parents

+### UI Fixes/Tweaks
+* View Totals window has received some enhancements
+  * Values have had their precision increased to 2 decimal places (#0.##) where appropriate to match in-game Totals
+  * Misc Buffs > Movement > Fly: Calculations are now using base fly speed instead of max fly speed (oops!), and are now much closer to the actual in-game speeds
+    _→ KNOWN ISSUE: Mids does not currently appear to be able to display Targeted Absorbs, so Insulating Circuit will show as (Self)._

 ## __Powers__
 _→ KNOWN ISSUE FOR PAGE 5:_
+_We now have up to date raw data to work with, so expect a sweep across all powers to follow!_
-_We do not currently have the full power data and are working from the in-game tooltips, as well as using raw numbers instead of values affected by AT-modifiers.
+~~_We do not currently have the full power data and are working from the in-game tooltips, as well as using raw numbers instead of values affected by AT-modifiers.
 As such some numbers may not be 100% accurate at this time.
-This will be resolved as the raw data becomes available._
+This will be resolved as the raw data becomes available._~~

 ### New Support Powerset: Electrical Affinity
 * Available for Controllers, Corruptors, Defenders, & Masterminds